vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0004/README.md

 ### What should I do to protect myself?

-To fully protect yourself and your organization please install one of the patch versions listed in the VMware Security Advisory, or use the workarounds listed in the VMSA.
+The most reliable way to remove the vulnerabilities is to install one of the patch versions listed in the VMware Security Advisory; the workarounds listed in the VMSA are also available.

 There may be other protections available in your organization, depending on your security posture, defense-in-depth strategies, and configurations of virtual machines.
 Reliance on those protections has to be a discussion within your organization.